-- Non-standard parts: Insurers consider the cost of replacement parts for your vehicle.
+- Nonstandard parts: Insurers consider the cost of replacement parts for your vehicle.
 If they need to be shipped from overseas this can significantly increase the cost.

-- Roadworthiness modifications: Importing foreign-made cars means that they may not meet the US standards to make them road ready.
+- Roadworthiness modifications: Importing foreign-made cars means that they may not meet the US standards to make them road-ready.
 This means you’ll often need to modify them, further inflating the price.
 Not only are the modifications added to the value of the car, but performance-affecting modifications will often incur high insurance costs.

 - Performance differences: People often don’t go to the trouble of importing low-end cars, so there’s a good chance that your premiums will be inflated right from the start because it’s simply a more powerful vehicle.

 - Default classification: Insurers categorize vehicles to determine their insurance costs.
 With imported cars, different insurers might place them in different categories.
 When an insurer doesn’t have a suitable category for imported vehicle, it may default to a “high performance” or similarly expensive vehicle classification.
-It can help to look for insurers with additional categories like “hard to place”.
+It can help to look for insurers with additional categories like “hard to place.”

-Are there any specialist imported car insurance providers?
+How do I compare specialist imported car insurance providers?